2013 Malaysian Grand Prix: Race

-The 56-lap race was held during the afternoon on 24 March.
+The 56-lap race was held in humid conditions during the afternoon on 24 March.
 Thunderstorms were forecast, and a 30-minute torrential downpour half an hour before the start made the track wet.
 The air temperature was 24 to 25 C, and the track temperature ranged from 27 to 33 C. 90,000 people were in attendance.
 Standing water caused light spray and impaired visibility, and all cars used intermediate tyres.
 Turn three was flooded, causing several drivers to aquaplane into a gravel trap before the race.
 Bottas damaged his front wing; after an assessment, the Williams team repaired it on the grid.
 Williams also changed Maldonado's engine the morning of the event due to piston damage in qualifying; Maldonado did not incur a penalty because he switched to another of his eight allocated engines for 2013.

 When the five red lights went out to begin the race, Vettel maintained his lead into the first corner.
 Massa and Alonso veered towards each other behind him, with Hamilton on the left and Webber on the right.
 Alonso entered turn two in second position, and was surprised by Vettel's perceived early braking.
 He hit the rear of Vettel's car, which put him wide and damaged his front wing.
 Webber overtook both Mercedes to move into third place, and battled Alonso for second on the first lap.
 The left front section of Alonso's front wing scraped the tarmac surface; Ferrari kept him on the circuit, anticipating that it would not detach.
 Further down the field, Massa was blocked by other cars and fell from second to sixth.
 Hülkenberg made a fast start to advance from 12th to ninth, as Pérez moved up from tenth to eighth.

 At the start of lap two, Webber drew alongside Alonso, whose front wing detached and folded under his Ferrari at the end of the main straight, sending him into the turn-one gravel trap.
 Track stewards refused Alonso's request to extricate his car from the gravel, and he was the race's first retirement.
 DRS was enabled on the third lap.
 Rosberg passed Button for fourth on the third lap; Räikkönen tried to pass Ricciardo for tenth at turn one on the next lap, but ran wide and dropped to 12th position.
 Hülkenberg passed Pérez on the inside for seventh at turn one, and tried unsuccessfully to regain the position on the outside at turn two on lap five.
 As lap times fell, Vettel made a pit stop from the lead at the end lap four to switch to medium-compound tyres.
 He struggled for grip on a damp area, falling behind Pérez, Sutil and Grosjean on lap six, until he drove onto a dry section and overtook Grosjean; Sutil blocked his attempt to pass at turn 13.
 On lap seven, Vettel overtook Pérez for seventh place.